Caretaker manager

-In association footballing terms, a caretaker manager or interim manager is somebody who takes temporary charge of the management of a football team, usually when the regular manager is dismissed or leaves for a different club.
-However, a caretaker manager may also be appointed if the regular manager is suspended, ill, has suspected COVID-19 or is unable to attend to their usual duties.
-Examples of caretaker managers are Jordi Roura, Angelo Alessio, Germán Burgos and Rob Page.
+In association football, a caretaker manager or interim manager is somebody who takes temporary charge of the management of a football team, usually when the regular manager is dismissed or leaves for a different club.
+However, a caretaker manager may also be appointed if the regular manager is suspended, ill, has a suspected contagious disease (e.g. COVID-19) or is unable to attend to their usual duties.
 Caretaker managers are normally appointed at short notice from within the club, usually the assistant manager, a senior coach, or an experienced player.